 Solution Flemish Government

-To eliminate these practical problems, the Flemish Government has taken the necessary measures.
-It has provided in two separate decrees[1] that, as of May 1, 2023, a natural person or legal entity who transfers full ownership of a residential or non-residential building by notarial transfer must have an energy performance certificate for residential buildings and non-residential buildings, respectively (depending on the type of property).
+To overcome these practical problems, the Flemish Government has taken the necessary measures.
+It has published in two separate decisions[1] provide that a natural person or legal entity transferring full ownership of a residential or non-residential building upon notarized transfer must have an energy performance certificate for residential buildings and non-residential buildings, respectively (depending on the type of property), as of May 1, 2023.
 The EPC obligation will also continue to apply when establishing a long lease or building lease right.

 [1] the Decree of the Flemish Government of December 2, 2022 and in the Ministerial Decree of December 28, 2022